M600 Grounded For Wing Inspection

 Key Takeaways:

-• The entire Piper M600 fleet has been grounded due to the discovery of a single non-conforming aft wing spar found to be below minimum thickness.
+• The entire fleet of Piper M600s has been grounded after the discovery of a single, non-conforming aft wing spar from a supplier, found to be below minimum thickness in one region.

 See a mistake?
 Contact us.